 Postdoctoral Fellows

 Our Centre supports early-career researchers exploring new perspectives on South-East European economic history.
 Consider applying for PhD positions at our home universities.
-We are looking for excellent researchers to submit joint applications for Marie Skłodowska-Curie Fellowship positions.
+We are looking for excellent researchers to submit joint applications for Marie Skłodowska-Curie Fellowships.

 Interested in working with us?
 Get in touch!